thehimanshugoel/bro-builds-ai-from-scratch/README.md

 - Compare the prediction with the real answer
 - Adjust itself to improve

-But our learning method was very basic.
+But our learning method was very simple.

-The computer could improve, but it didn't really understand:
+The computer improved, but there is a smarter way to learn.

-- How much it should change
-- Which direction it should move
-- Why some changes improve the result
+In the next chapter, we will teach the computer a better method to reduce mistakes.

 Next chapter:

-**Chapter 2 - How does a neuron know which direction to move?**
+**Chapter 2 - How does a neuron learn better?**

-We introduce the idea that powers modern neural networks:
+We discover the idea behind training modern neural networks:

 **Gradient Descent**